-(A) The Director of Finance is hereby authorized to delegate all authority and duties set forth in these regulations not reserved specifically for the Director of Finance, to such other officers and employees of Prince William County, as deemed appropriate.
+- (A) The County Executive is hereby authorized to delegate all authority and duties set forth in these regulations not reserved specifically for the Chief Procurement Officer, to such other officers and employees of Prince William County, as deemed appropriate. - (B) The Chief Procurement Officer shall perform duties consistent with these regulations and shall have responsibility for the Procurement Services function for the County. - (C) The Chief Procurement Officer may re-delegate certain procurement functions to County employees subject to approval of the County Executive and/or Deputy County Executive for Government Operations, Performance, and Innovation.

-- (B) The Director of Finance may designate one person to be the head of Procurement Services for the County who shall be an employee of the Department of Finance, but such designation shall not be deemed to relieve the Director of Finance of responsibility for supervision and control of the procurement functions assigned. - (C) The head of Procurement Services shall perform duties assigned by the Director of Finance consistent with these regulations and shall have responsibility for Procurement Services function for the County. - (D) The head of Procurement Services may re-delegate certain procurement functions to County employees subject to approval of the Director of Finance.
+Supersedes: September 12.